 Beth is passionate about providing people with digestive issues the support that they need, which can often be overlooked by other healthcare professionals.
-She aspires to educate people so that they able to confidently manage their conditions in the long term.
+She aspires to educate people so that they able to confidently manage their conditions and symptoms in the long term.

 BSc (Hons) Nutrition and Dietetics – University of Surrey – 2020